JetBrains/kotlin-web-site/docs/topics/gradle.md

 ## Incremental compilation

 The Kotlin Gradle plugin supports incremental compilation.
-Incremental compilation tracks changes of source files between builds so only files affected by these changes would be compiled.
+Incremental compilation tracks changes to source files between builds so only files affected by these changes are compiled.

 Incremental compilation is supported for Kotlin/JVM and Kotlin/JS projects and is enabled by default.